ant-design/ant-design/components/typography/demo/ellipsis-debug.md

         <Paragraph rows={rows} copyable>
           Ant Design, a design language for background applications, is refined by Ant UED Team.
           This is a nest sample <Text code strong delete>Test</Text> case.
-          Ant Design, a design language for background applications, is refined by Ant UED Team.
+          Bnt Design, a design language for background applications, is refined by Ant UED Team.
-          Ant Design, a design language for background applications, is refined by Ant UED Team.
+          Cnt Design, a design language for background applications, is refined by Ant UED Team.
-          Ant Design, a design language for background applications, is refined by Ant UED Team.
+          Dnt Design, a design language for background applications, is refined by Ant UED Team.
-          Ant Design, a design language for background applications, is refined by Ant UED Team.
+          Ent Design, a design language for background applications, is refined by Ant UED Team.
         </Paragraph>
       </div>
     );